BenCaiello/PalmettoBUG/docs/source/SingleCellAnalysis.rst

 itself carries no explicit biological meaning.
 Our job now is to identify what cell type each clustering number is most likely to be.
-Usually, this is accomplished by identifying the cells high in a particular marker (say Ter119) and assigning them to the expected cell type that expresses that marker (for Ter119, this would be erythrocytes).
+Usually, this is accomplished by identifying the cells high in a particular marker (say CD4) and assigning them to the expected cell type that expresses that marker (such as CD4+ T cells).

 To do this in PalmettoBUG, we use a merging table, where the first column contains every cluster’s number and the second column contains a